sedexch/sedexch.github.io/README.md

 # How to publish

 The publication to GitHub Pages can be done via two different ways:
-- build the static site locally (e.g. using the docker image) and push the html site (folder site) to git hub
+- build the static site locally (e.g. using the docker image) and push the html site (folder /docs/site) to GitHub
-- push the rpository and let GitHub do the publication based on GitHub Actions
+- push the rpository and let GitHub do the publication based on a GitHub Actions